IgnjatMarko/React-Starter-Repo/README.md

     - Log in to your [Appwrite Console](https://appwrite.io/).
     - Navigate to the **Auth/Users** section.
     - Click on **Add User** and fill in the required details (email and password).
-    - Or create it through the dev build

 2. **Assign the 'admin' Label**:
     - After creating the user, go to the **Auth/Users** section and select the newly created user.